js9-software/js9-hosting/README.md

 - IP Protocol: `TCP`
 - Destination port range: `443`

+Both servers share the same virtual cloud network, so these settings are shared.

 ## Server configuration with Ansible

 The following server configuration is done via Ansible: